css-materials/course-site/content/setup/_index.md

 # To do

 Before we can do any of this, we need to install all the necessary software and get it setup and working.
+Please, follow one of the two options and complete the required steps for both options (at the end).

 {{% callout note %}}